WEID-Consortium/weid.info/weid2026_specification.md

 -------------------------------------------

 *   Besides the classic `weid:` namespace (that represents OID `1.3.6.1.4.1.37553.8`), new namespaces `weid:root:` (which represents the root OID) and `weid:pen:` (which represents OID `1.3.6.1.4.1`) are introduced.
-*   When choosing a (sub-)namespace, it is recommended to choose a sub-namespace that is closest to the OID you want to describe, producing the shortest WEID therefore.
+*   When choosing a (sub-)namespace, it is recommended to choose a sub-namespace that is closest to the OID you want to describe, producing the shortest WEID, therefore.
 For example, `weid:pen:SX0-7PR-6` should be chosen rather than `weid:root:1-3-6-1-4-1-SX0-7PR-6`.
 *   The arcs in a WEID should be written in upper-case, but lowercase can be interpreted, too.
 *   The URN namespace (`weid:`, `weid:pen:`, `weid:root:`) is case insensitive, but it is recommended to write it in lowercase.
-*   Padding with `0` characters is valid (e.g. `weid:000EXAMPLE-3`), but not recommended.
+*   Padding with `0` characters is valid (e.g., `weid:000EXAMPLE-3`), but not recommended.
 The paddings do not count toward the WeLuhn check digit.

 Changes as of Spec Change 9: Wildcard check digit
 -------------------------------------------------

 *   In Spec Change 9 (08 March 2022), an alternative syntax of WEIDs is defined.
 This alternative syntax replaces the checksum with a wildcard in the form of a question mark symbol, for example, `weid:root:2-RR-?` instead of `weid:root:2-RR-2`.
 One useful scenario can be the documentation of incomplete/template WEIDs.
-Another usage is converters (like our [online converter](https://weid.info/implementations.html)) which can help you replace the wildcard with the correct checksum.
+Another usage is converters (like our [online converter](https://weid.info/implementations.html)), which can help you replace the wildcard with the correct checksum.

 Changes with [Spec Change 10: Domain-WEID](https://github.com/frdl/weid/issues/3)
 ---------------------------------------------------------------------------------